mihikjw/sealvm/README.md

 ### SealASM
 `sealasm` contains multiple components, that when considered together constitute the compiler for the Seal Assembly Language.
-- `parser` is a Python3 application, responsible for building and outputting an AST for the Assembly.
-This was previously a Cpp application so at the moment there is some old Cpp code related to this hanging around, which will be cleaned-up when all functionality is transposed to Python3.
+- `parser` is a Python3 application, responsible for parsing source ASM, and outputting an AST as JSON, which is then read by the next step of the compilation process.
+Python3 is used as the type system suits this application a bit more than C++.
+This is my current focus and as such is very much WIP.
 - wip ...

 ## SealVM Specifications